 Types of Property Management

-Property Manager Responsibilities
+8 Typical Property Manager Responsibilities

-Common property manager responsibilities include:
+Some of the most common property manager responsibilities include:

-- Collecting Rent and Paperwork
+- Collecting rent, bookkeeping, and paperwork

-- Marketing Properties
+- Marketing vacant properties

-- Maintaining Properties
+- Maintaining properties

-- Assisting with Taxes
+- Assisting with taxes

 - Inspecting the property at the end of the lease